Chief Executive Officer

 Carrie Barr has worked in healthcare in Kittitas County since 1995 and has been the Chief of Clinic Operations since December 2016.
 She became a Kittitas Valley Healthcare employee when the clinic joined the KVH system in 2005.
-In Carrie's role as the Chief of Clinic Operations, she oversees six KVH clinics.
+In Carrie's role as the Chief of Clinic Operations, she oversees seven KVH clinics.
 Her focus is to ensure that clinics provide high quality patient care, efficient service, and a safe environment for patients.

 Chief Ancillary Officer